Sudhikumaran/Hrms-application/README.md

 1. Launch the application
 2. Wait for the splash screen animation
-3. Login with demo credentials
+3. Sign up or login with your credentials

 ### 2. Dashboard Navigation